zhengsipeng/rlt_system/detection/frcnn/README.md

 -- VIDOR
 ---- It is saved in 'data/vidor' with PASCAL VOC format
 ```
-You can see more information about vidvrd and vidor in 'data/data_format'
+You can see more information about vidvrd and vidor in 'data/data_format' and there is a data processing script 'process.py' under 'data' dir.

 ## Data Preparation